ConsciousUniverse/simple-photo-meta/README.md

 # Simple Photo Meta (Alpha)

-A simple desktop IPTC Keyword photograph metatag editor application, wirtten in Python, using the QT GUI framework and the fantastic [EXIV2 metatag management CLI utility](https://github.com/exiv2/exiv2).
+A simple desktop IPTC Keyword photograph metatag editor application for MacOS and Linux, wirtten in Python, using the QT GUI framework and the fantastic [EXIV2 metatag management CLI utility](https://github.com/exiv2/exiv2).

 Produced with the considerable assistance of Github Copilot (GPT-4.1).

-Tested for Linux and MacOS.
+Developing for MacOS and Linux; untested on Windows.

 ## Unsafe!